abteilung/typo3-cms-speciality-distribution/README.rst

 Notice also the new file structure of the `Public`_ directory:

-- Source: everything that we produce as code comes here that includes the raw Sass, JavaScript, images, ...
+- Source: everything that we produce as code that includes the raw Sass, JavaScript, images comes here.
-- Build: the generated output optimized for the production.
-I never edit files there.
-The files are also controlled by Git.
+- Build: the generated output optimized for production.
+Never edit files there obviously.
 - Components: Web Components managed by Bower.
 The directory is not under Git though, since it is replicable.

 Alright, time for getting hands dirty!
 Assuming, you have installed the Bootstrap Package, find some instructions how to get started